puru02/django-anymail/docs/esps/mandrill.rst

   (Verified and reported to MailChimp support 4/2022;
   see `Anymail discussion #257`_ for more details.)

+**No merge headers support**
+  Mandrill's API does not provide a way to support Anymail's :attr:`~anymail.message.AnymailMessage.merge_headers`.

 **Envelope sender uses only domain**
   Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` is used to populate Mandrill's `'return_path_domain'`---but only the domain portion.